THE BASICS

 what is financial inclusion

 Financial Inclusion is one of the United Nations Sustainable Development Goals for 2030.
 This topic is in the agenda of almost all governments of the world, top global organizations, thousands of NGOs and Associations.
+And yet, its definition is not that easy.
+What is financial inclusion?
+The answer to this question is crucial to evaluate if the ongoing initiatives are adequate – or not.

+The concept of financial inclusion applies to both individuals and businesses.
+If you provide the same access opportunities to everyone, you reduce inequality in society and among different countries.
 A financial inclusive ecosystem enables people to store, spend and save money, get loans to improve their living situation or start an entrepreneurial activity, protect themselves against risks thanks to insurance products.

 In other terms, financial inclusion allows reducing poverty, create good jobs, and ensure a sustainable economic development.